Fascinating Folktales of Thailand

 By far my favorite story was the God of Three Seasons.
 Three deities who were very good friends wanted to be born to earth together, but a mistake was made, and they all ended up sharing one body.
 The body changed with the seasons - winter, summer, rain - into a man, a woman, or a giant respectively.
 The whole story is very long and complex, but you can always tell what season it is by what form the hero is in.
 They had a wife, a husband, children, and a whole lot of adventures.

-The Garuda, who
+The Garuda, who appears in multiple stories |

 I liked it that in most stories villains were exiled or reprimanded rather than killed, saying hate can't be erased by vengeance, and karma will take care of them anyway (while killing them would have added to the hero's negative karma).
 Buddhist values showed up in multiple stories, for example in endings that went "everyone who committeed good deeds lived happily."